 Events in January

-Zlata Lisica.
-The Women’s World Cup Slalom & Giant Slalom Competition is a major international skiing event that sees competitors competing for the Zlata Lisica (Golden Fox) trophy on the Maribor Pohorje ski grounds in late January to early February.
+Zlata Lisica, Maribor Pohorje.
+The Women’s World Cup Slalom & Giant Slalom Competition is a major international skiing event that sees competitors competing for the Zlata Lisica (Golden Fox) trophy on the Maribor Pohorje ski grounds from late January to early February.